 Mason Creek Road Public Boat Ramp We have not tried this one, but it’s further south than Duncan J. MacRae.
 I can only imagine that this is just as busy.
 Looking at the map, I would suspect it’s harder to get to as you would still need to bypass the traffic heading to Duncan J. MacRae.

 2019 was the first time that we scalloped from Hernando Beach.
 Like the locations above, you are heading to the same route only from further down south.
-Some key differences make Hernando Beach a solid option, especially for anyone with boating experience.
+Some key differences make Hernando Beach a reliable option, especially for anyone with boating experience.

-- There a no crowds at all, and because you are heading south up to the main area, you can stop before you get into the crowd.
+There a no crowds at all, and because you are heading south up to the main area, you can stop before you get into the group.

 Accommodations are a lot less expensive, and there are more waterfront rentals available.

 Different from Homosassa and The Crystal River, but once again, you are going to end up in the same place no matter where you started.

 What’s different about Hernando is shallow oyster beds surround the waterway out.
 During low tide, it’s a challenge to navigate out.
 And once you’ve passed the last channel marker, you need to use your GPS.
-There is a section from the last channel marker to the scallop patches that’s relatively remote.
+There is a section from the previous channel marker to the scallop patches that’s relatively remote.
 Sure, you can see dry land, but you can’t see the mass of boats that you will see at Homosassa or The Crystal River.
 In my opinion, launching from Hernando Beach is not for beginners.

 This is a straightforward and low key boat launch.
-Super wide lanes, deep wide channel with clear obstruction markings, this is a brilliant launch spot.
+Super wide lanes, full deep channel with clear obstruction markings, this is a brilliant launch spot.
 If you rent a waterfront house in Hernando, you will have to launch your boat here to get it to your rental.

 You can launch a kayak into the ocean at Alfred A McKethan Pine Island Beach Park.
 But, you won’t be scalloping on a kayak.

 Essentials You Will Need For Scalloping in Florida